 Rest and recuperate.

-After you have contacted a workers’ comp lawyer, you can rest assured that all the finer legal points will be handled by an expert, you should focus on making a full recovery.
+After you have contacted a Miami workers’ compensation lawyer, you can rest assured that an expert will handle all the finer legal points, you should focus on making a full recovery.
 It will be very important to follow your doctor’s recommendations and instructions during this recovery process.

 Steps for Filing a Workers’ Compensation Claim

 The Florida workers’ compensation claims process is fairly straightforward but is not without its own nuance and complexities.
-Below is a list of the basic steps for filing your claim, but, we also have a more in-depth explanation here.
+Below is a list of the basic steps for filing your claim, but, we also have a more in-depth explanation.